John Kerry military service controversy: Silver Star

 The story prompted Elliott to release a second affidavit, in August 2004, in which he stated, "Had I known the facts, I would not have recommended Kerry for the Silver Star for simply pursuing and dispatching a single wounded, fleeing Viet Cong."
 The second affidavit made what Elliott called an "immaterial clarification", in that he admitted that he had no personal knowledge of the circumstances of the shooting.
 Rather, his initial statement that Kerry had been dishonest was based on unspecified sources and a passage contributed by Kranish to a biography of Kerry.

-However, although Elliott claims that he was not in possession of the facts of the event, the original citation that Elliott wrote (which is not the citation that appears in "Unfit for Command") incorporates most of the details in the after action report.
+However, although Elliott claims that he was not in possession of the facts of the event, the original citation that Elliott wrote (which is not the citation that appears in Unfit for Command) incorporates most of the details in the after action report.
 The report states that Kerry chased and shot a single wounded, fleeing Viet Cong.
 In addition, it states that the PCFs were filled with troops, that all three boats turned into the first ambush and beached, that the troops conducted the first sweep, and that while Kerry led the first landing party during the second sweep, the other landing parties and troops followed and took out the VC.

 Kerry’s crew members who were there that day do not agree with Elliott’s characterization of the event in his 2004 affidavits.
 They contend that the enemy soldier, although wounded, was still a threat.
-For example, one of them, Fred Short, said, "The guy was getting ready to stand up with a rocket on his shoulder, coming up.
+For example, Fred Short, said, "The guy was getting ready to stand up with a rocket on his shoulder, coming up.
 And Mr. Kerry took him out... he would have been about a 30-yard shot...
 [T]here's no way he could miss us."
 Del Sandusky, Kerry’s second in command, described the consequences to the lightly armored Swift Boat: "Charlie would have lit us up like a Roman candle because we're full of fuel, we're full of ammunition."
 Another witness stated that the VC "had an entry wound at the side of his chest and exit wound at the opposite side of the chest cavity, a wound that was consistent with reports of the man turning to fire a second B-40 rocket."